 It appears the Bills are still focused on finding a defense-first path to success.

-Carolina defensive coordinator Sean McDermott will replace Rex Ryan as head coach in Buffalo, the team confirmed.
+Carolina defensive coordinator Sean McDermott will replace Rex Ryan as head coach in Buffalo, the Bills announced Wednesday.

 McDermott was in Buffalo for a second interview Wednesday, according to multiple reports, after meeting with Bills owners Terry and Kim Pegula in Florida last week.